Counterpoint: Fourth species

 In fourth species counterpoint, some notes are sustained or suspended in an added part while notes move against them in the given part, often creating a dissonance on the beat, followed by the suspended note then changing (and "catching up") to create a subsequent consonance with the note in the given part as it continues to sound.
+An example is shown below.

 As before, fourth species counterpoint is called expanded when the added-part notes vary in length among themselves.
 The technique requires chains of notes sustained across the boundaries determined by beat, and so creates syncopation.
 A dissonant interval is allowed on beat 1 because of the syncopation created by the suspension.
 While it is not incorrect to start with a half note, it is also common to start 4th species with a half rest.